mighty-gerbils/gerbil/doc/guide/ffi.md

 The first thing to note is that FFI in Gerbil is actually delegated to Gambit, where the mechanism to interface with C is known as the C-interface.
 See the [Gambit manual](https://www.iro.umontreal.ca/~gambit/doc/gambit.html#C_002dinterface) for more information.

-The primary mechanism for delegating code directly go gambit is the `begin-foreign` special form:
+The primary mechanism for delegating code directly to gambit is the `begin-foreign` special form:
 ```
 (begin-foreign body ...)
 ```